 Continuing the journey

 The vitality and enthusiasm Kat exuded when we caught up was truly infectious.
 Whilst definitely still in transition mode, and making adjustments along the way, it was wonderful to see Kat describing her new gym routine, adjusted work hours, and time spent learning with a friendly and supportive work crew in a new environment.

 It’s been energising to share in this journey in a small way with Kat by hearing and sharing her story, and I can’t wait to hear how she continues to design her career.

 By Sam Berry

-Sam Berry is the Career Development Manager at UTS Careers, and has a background in career consulting, recruitment and education.
+Sam Berry is the Learning & Development Manager at PwC Australia, and has a background in career consulting, recruitment and education.
 She is passionate about empowering people of all ages to find fulfilling careers through developing self-awareness and employability skills.